patrikx3/ramdisk/README.md

 df -h

 # if there is an error, you can
-sudo p3x-ramdisk stop
+sudo p3x-ramdisk stop $USER

 # if all good
 # STARTUP THE RAMDISK PERSISTENT
-sudo p3x-ramdisk start
+sudo p3x-ramdisk start $USER

 # you can work like here (this a symlink, so you can't accidentally delete
 # so next time boot, it will re-create the symlink ...)
 # /home/$USER/ramdisk/p3x-persistence

 # SOME DEBUG
-p3x-ramdisk watch
+p3x-ramdisk watch $USER

 # to trigger a savs
-p3x-ramdisk save
+p3x-ramdisk save $USER

 # you don't need usually to save
 # the default is 20 minutes